 Following the court’s decision to ban the DCK, any activist or supporter of the movement may face a prison term.
 Other civil society organisations which may fall out of favour with the authorities, will also be at risk of becoming the targets of the fight against ‘extremism’.

 In various regions of Kazakhstan, special services and the Ministry of Internal Affairs have instituted several criminal cases with regard to the activity of the DCK (at the moment, there is information about eight people who have been prosecuted for this).
-Through the social networks, the Open Dialog Foundation received investigative documents referring to several individuals who are being criminally prosecuted for supporting the DCK or reading the DCK’s materials, in particular: Arsen Zhumatayev, Akmaral Tobylova, Sabyr Kamalbekov, and R. Toychiyev.
+Through the social networks, the Open Dialogue Foundation received investigative documents referring to several individuals who are being criminally prosecuted for supporting the DCK or reading the DCK’s materials, in particular: Arsen Zhumatayev, Akmaral Tobylova, Sabyr Kamalbekov, and R. Toychiyev.

 According to the notice of suspicion (signed by Investigator of the Almaty Department of Internal Affairs, T. Yerzhanova), which was obtained by the Foundation through social networks, Arsen Zhumatayev is accused of ‘financing or providing information services to a criminal group’ (Article 266 of the CC).
 The investigative bodies accuses him of being, for a while, one of the administrators of the ‘DCK Activist’ group in Telegram, and publishing ‘voice messages with Ablyazov’s illegal statements urging the group members to distribute leaflets and call for joining the DCK movement’.
 The investigative bodies labelled these actions ‘a serious crime against public security’.